Close Menu

 Additional quick tips to protect your bank accounts

-Beyond the advice from our expert panel, these additional security measures can further strengthen your account protection:
+Beyond the advice from our expert panel, some additional security measures can further strengthen your account protection.

 • Avoid public Wi-Fi for banking.
 Never access your bank accounts on public wireless networks at coffee shops, airports, or hotels.
 These networks are often unsecured and can be monitored by cybercriminals.
 If you must bank while traveling, use your mobile data connection or a trusted VPN service.